KTawk/KTawk/README.md

 My name is Kairly and I'm a 2nd-year Software Engineering (CO-OP) student with an Engineering Management and Entrepreneurship Option at the University of Ottawa.

-- 💼 I’m part of the finance team at Hack the Hill, where I contribute to the success of our hackathon events.
+- 💼 I’m a member of Hack the Hill, where I contribute to the success of our hackathon events.

 - 👀 I’m interested in software engineering, engineering management, and continuous self-improvement.